AdobeDocs/pdfservices-api-documentation/src/pages/overview/legacy-documentation/pdf-extract-api/quickstarts/python/index.md

 input_pdf = "./Adobe Extract API Sample.pdf"
 ```

 This defines what our output ZIP will be and optionally deletes it if it already exists.
 Then we define what PDF will be extracted.
-(You can download the source we used [here](/Adobe%20Extract%20API%20Sample.pdf).)
-In a real application, these values would be typically be dynamic.
+(The source `Adobe Extract API Sample.pdf` is included with the Python sample project.)
+In a real application, these values would typically be dynamic.

 3) Next, we setup the SDK to use our credentials.